elegant-scipy/elegant-scipy/markdown/ch4.markdown

 ax.set_ylabel('Signal amplitude')
 ```

-[^discrete]: The Discrete Fourier Transform operates on sampled data,
+[^discrete]: The discrete Fourier transform operates on sampled data,
              in contrast to the standard Fourier Transform which is
              defined for continuous functions.